michaelkrone/ngrx-normalizr/README.md

 ### Adding data
 To add data and automatically normalize it, *ngrx-normalizr* provides a `AddData` action.
 This action takes an object with `data` and `schema` as an argument.
 Entities are identified by their id attribute set in the passed schema.
 Existing entities will be overwritten by updated data, new entities will be added to the store.
+For adding related childs, an `AddChildData` action is provided.

 ###### Using `AddData` in an effect
 ```javascript